 This historical detail is preserved in the current gate’s Arabic name, Bab el-Amud, meaning “gate of the column.”
 On the lintel of the 2nd-century gate, which has been made visible by archaeologists beneath today’s Ottoman gate, is inscribed the city’s Roman name after 130 CE, Aelia Capitolina.

 Until the latest excavations (1979-1984); some researchers believed that Hadrian’s gate was preceded by one erected by Agrippa I (r.
 41–44 CE) as part of the so-called Third Wall.
 However, recent research proves that the gate does not predate the Roman reconstruction of the city as Aelia Capitolina; during the first half of the second century.

-Hadrian’s Roman gate was built as a free-standing triumphal gate, and only sometime towards the end of the 3rd or the very beginning of the 4th century were there protective walls built around Jerusalem; connecting to the existing gate.
+Hadrian’s Roman gate was built as a free-standing triumphal gate.
+Only sometime towards the end of the 3rd or the very beginning of the 4th century were protective walls built around Jerusalem; connecting to the existing gate.

 On my private tours of the Old City, I take my guests to see the Damascus Gate.
 Indeed the Gate is super impressive.
 My recommendation is to pass through there if you have the chance.